 Members have a right to transfer their Vodafone Group Pension Scheme (VGPS) benefits to another authorised pension arrangement including LifeSight.
 However, you are required to take independent financial advice if your transfer value is more than £30,000.
 Vodafone does not offer access to independent financial advice and cannot make any recommendations to members.
 You are encouraged, when seeking financial advice, to ensure that the advice you are receiving is from an independent qualified financial adviser.
 You can find an Independent Financial Adviser by visiting unbiased.co.uk.

-Yes, there is a charge for a pension sharing order as there was with the DC Plan.
+Yes, there is a charge for a pension sharing order.
 The amount varies depending on whether an internal or external transfer is taken by your ex-spouse.

-Yes.
-There is no change to the way you pay AVCs (i.e. via salary sacrifice).
+Yes, you can pay regular and one-off AVCs via salary sacrifice by making a selection on MyChoices.
 You can invest AVCs in any of the nine Lifecycle Strategies or 25 self-select funds available from LifeSight.